 - Various tracks on the albums Prairie Airs and The Journey in Story and Song by Stephen Hardy Palmer

 Below are some songs I’ve composed over the years.

 - The WinAmp Song (2001)

 This is a jingle I composed for WinAmp, a favorite audio player of mine.

 - Northern Lights (1999)

-Visit KJS Productions to hear demos of my jingles and voiceover services.
+Visit KJS Productions to hear demos of my jingles and other services.

 When I perform at seniors’ centres or live events, I mostly use the accordion.
 I began playing this versatile instrument when I was 8 years old, and started out with a small 12-bass Titano.
-Since then, I’ve gone through at least four accordions of various brands.
-The one I currently use is a 120-bass Titano.
+Since then, I’ve gone through at least six accordions of various brands.

 The following are various songs that I play regularly when performing live.
 Check back often as more songs will be added when possible.